jonahjonah/fpmb/NOTES.md

 - Tried testing older code on other boards, and all are still getting `Guru Meditation Error: Core  1 panic'ed (LoadProhibited).
 Exception was unhandled.` error
   - It seems like this is caused by memory running out and a memory location getting overwritten, and then incorrectly accessed

+## 10/16

+- Got board 4 working (needed to break traces under ESP32)
+- Got board 3 working (code issue was it just needed board drivers to be updated)
+- [x] Board 1 works!
+- [x] Board 2

+### Assembly ideas

+- Machine screws (nut + bolt) will work, could paint the outside part black
+- Could 3D print a bracket for the speakers, which would be glued to the inside of the box.
+Then speakers would screw to the brackets
+- Could also 3D print brackets for the protoboards.
+Em got started on something and may print out some example pieces

+### Coding

+- Trying to get it to play when the box opens (reed switch is open), and continue playing until the end of the song.
+Then play the next song when the box opens again
+- Sorta got this working by adding a `isSongPlaying` variable and setting that true when the RS opens, and false at the end of the song
+  - Behavior has been strange.
+Need to play with it more
+  - Was also getting some issues with sound quality when I had comments/else statements in the loop.
+Need to investigate that too.
+Not committing that code right now.
+Or maybe I'll commit it commented out
+  - It also won't loop when it gets to the end of the dir.
+Not sure why that is.
+Tried formatting the card, didn't help